arkeane/polybar_autohide/README.md

 ## To Do
 - Dual monitor
-- Convert all the shell commands to c++
+- Convert all the bash commands to C++
 - Multiple bars support
 - Hotkey functionality